AnthonyArfaux/htrdr_kmin/README.md

 ### Version 0.8.1

 Sets the required version of Star-SampPling to 0.12.
-This version fixes compilation errors with gcc 11 but introduce API breaks.
+This version fixes compilation errors with gcc 11 but introduces API breaks.

 ### Version 0.8